Year 1, Semester 1

 The nature of leadership and management: Transformational leadership and change management.
 Managing yourself.
 Managing people and HR processes.
 Organisational behaviour.
 The innovative organisation.
 Venture structures.
 Managing virtual and remote teams.

-Prof Mias de Klerk
+Professor Mias de Klerk

 Janine (Oosthuizen) Truter

-Dr. Natasha Winkler-Titus
+Dr Natasha Winkler-Titus

 Zanele Nkomo